Monday - Friday 10:00 am - 7:00 pm

 Price promotion(s) are valid on Internet and Phone orders only.
 Due to manufacturer restrictions, offers exclude select new release and other select products.

-Free Shipping means Free UPS Ground Shipping on order over $99.00 and valid during shipping promotion offer dates only.
+Free Shipping means Free UPS Ground Shipping on orders over the amount specified by the promotion and valid during shipping promotion offer dates only.
 Redeemable on Internet and phone orders only.
-Offer valid in the Continental U.S. only.
+Offer valid in the Continental U.S. only. $6.99 Flat Rate shipping means UPS Ground Shipping in the Continental U.S on qualifying orders (excludes orders with Ping hardgoods and oversized items like bags, travel covers, carts and full-sets).
+Manufacturer restrictions may apply.
+Golf bags, travel covers, carts and full-sets are excluded from any Free Shipping promotion and Flat Rate shipping.

 Copyright 2014 - A Worldwide Golf Company – All Rights Reserved